alexmtmorgan/hci4-assessed-exercise/report.md

 [Cordova](https://cordova.apache.org/) takes a web app and allows platform specific API access to enhance the experience.

 The [Ionic](http://ionicframework.com/) framework was used to unify the look and feel of the application.
-It consists of mobile optimised HTML5, StyleSheets along with some JavaScript functionality.
+It consists of mobile optimised HTML5, StyleSheets and some JavaScript functionality.

-[Angular.js](https://angularjs.org/) makes the things do the things.
-It's supa-important.
+[Angular.js](https://angularjs.org/) provides the ability to dynamically change aspects of the application even after the pages have loaded.

 We can include pictures of the interface here.
 Maybe a flowchart as well?